HarkuLi/PHP-Note/project_structure.md

 ## Autoloader

 * See [PSR-4](http://www.php-fig.org/psr/psr-4/) for autoloader standards
-* See an example for quick start.
+* Look at an example for quick start.
 * Suppose that we have a util called **util1**.
 Following is the folder structure.
 (See [previous part](https://github.com/HarkuLi/PHP-Note/blob/master/project_structure.md#how-the-project-works) for contents of **A.php** and **B.php**)

         v app